Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems

 \subsection{LLM-driven repair process}

-The LLM-driven repair module constitutes the core intelligence of \name{}, where a LLM orchestrates multiple specialized tools through the Model Context Protocol (MCP)~\cite{hou2025modelcontextprotocolmcp}.
+The LLM-driven repair module constitutes the core intelligence of \name{}, where a LLM orchestrates multiple specialized tools.
 Unlike static pipelines that follow fixed procedures, this module enables dynamic, context-aware interaction.
 It transforms the repair process into a reasoning-driven workflow, where tools serve as external functional modules, enabling direct evaluation of the LLM’s capability in tool orchestration and complex problem solving.